 But, can you use ice melt for composite decking?
 Yes, you can, and it’s recommended if you want to prevent slipping accidents.
 Safe Thaw is one of those products that is indeed safe for composite decking.
 It does not contain salts or chlorides, which can corrode the metal fixtures of your deck and damage its surface.

-Best Ice Melt For Composite Decking
+Safe Thaw: The Best Ice Melt for Composite Decking and Trex Boards

 If you’re looking for a safe ice melt for composite decking, Safe Thaw is your go-to.
 It’s considered the best ice melt for composite decking as it contains modified urea.
 This product has special surfactants, inhibitors, and ice melting boosters.
 Therefore, it can be used on any outdoor surface, including concrete, stone patios, and wood decks.